 All but one of the below topics are designed to get you to write about both Hume and Kant, and that is in general strongly recommended.
 If you have an idea which involves writing about only one of them, you should check with me (but I'll probably still advise against it).
-Some of the topics also suggest (and, in two cases, require) the use of other sources; in general you are welcome to bring in such other sources (especially things you read in previous quarters of this course) if you think they're relevant.
+Some of the topics also suggest (and, in one case, requires) the use of other sources; in general you are welcome to bring in such other sources (especially things you read in previous quarters of Phil Perspectives) if you think they're relevant.
 If you do so, however, please make sure it's still clear that the paper was written for this course.

-The intent of the paper is to discuss the views or attitudes of Hume and Kant, rather than your own opinions on the topic.
-You should try to say something original, but that original thing should be about Hume and Kant, not about (for example) what is the basis of morality.
+The intent of the paper is to interpret the views or attitudes of Hume and Kant.
+You should try to say something original, but that original thing should be about what Hume and Kant mean, and in particular about the relationship between the two of them.
+The point of your paper should not be your own opinion about (for example) what is the basis of morality, nor should it be aimed mainly at criticizing Hume and/or Kant or deciding which one of them is better.
+It also should not be like two papers stuck together, one about Hume and the other about Kant: the comparison should somehow be the point of the paper.